percona/psmdb-docs/docs/vault.md

 ### Key rotation in replica sets

+Starting with version [6.0.5-4](release_notes/6.0.5-4.md), you can store the master key at the same path on every replica set member in your entire deployment.
+Vault assigns different versions to the master keys stored at the same path.
+The path and the version serve as the unique identifier of a master key.
+The `mongod` server stores that identifier and uses it to retrieve the correct master key from the Vault server during the restart.

-Every `mongod` node in a replica set must have its own master key.
+In versions 6.0.4-3 and earlier, every `mongod` node in a replica set in your entire deployment must have a distinct path to the master keys on a Vault server.

 The key rotation steps are the following:

 1. Rotate the master key for the secondary nodes one by one.
 2. Step down the primary and wait for another primary to be elected.